 What is "newschoolwriting.org"?

-It is a blog that features the people and accomplishments of Creative Writing Program faculty, alumni, and students at The New School.
+It is a blog that features the accomplishments of Creative Writing Program faculty, alumni, and students at The New School, as well as events, news, and updates.
 To view official program information, visit The New School's website.

 What is the writing community like at The New School?